AtillaKol/DockerManager/ConfigurationService/README.md

 ## What to expect ?
 - Change the hostname where the Backend runs.
 - Change the port where the Backend runs.
-- Return the current Hostname and port where the Backend runs.
+- Return the current Hostname and port where the Backend runs.<br>
 The Frontend can interact with the Configuration Service via REST.